jcott/ExData_Plotting1/README.md

 ## Introduction

+Four plot an plot pgm are constructed as below.
+Download de data an unzip in working directory.
+This is where the 4 plot programs take data from they will also put the png plot file in ther.

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning